sotoon/tunnel/roles/calico/README.md

 ### 3. BGP Peer Creation

-For each combination of GRE tunnel × cluster:
+For each combination of tunnel group × cluster:

 - Determines correct AS number
 - Identifies tunnel endpoint IP